Install a New Stair Handrail

 When you're satisfied with the fit, cut the short horizontal stair railing section to length with a 45-degree miter on the end.
 Make it long enough to extend a few inches past the next stud so you can add a wall-mounted handrail bracket under it.

 Glue the joint with epoxy

-Cut 2x4s on edge at the same angle as the rail and join them with screws driven at an angle (Photo 6).
+Cut 2x4s on edge at the same angle as the rail and join them with screws driven at an angle.
 Then support the rail sections with the 2x4s as you press and hold the joint together.
 With 90-second epoxy, you'll be able to hand-hold the joint together long enough for the epoxy to grab.
 Concentrate on keeping the profiles exactly lined up and pressing the rails tight together to eliminate gaps.
 Then leave the joint undisturbed for at least an hour.
 Overnight would be better, since the epoxy doesn't approach maximum strength for at least 24 hours.

 This is an important step because the rail brackets must be centered on the stud or one of the two top screws will miss the framing.
-If you shift the bracket, make sure to adjust the height to keep the top aligned with the mark (Photo 8).
+If you shift the bracket, make sure to adjust the handrail height to keep the top aligned with the mark.
 You may have to patch a few nail holes, but this beats having a bracket pull loose.

 Be careful when you drive the screws included with the brackets.
 The heads will break off easily if you don't predrill pilot holes.
 If you're driving the screws with a drill, mount the bit in a magnetic bit holder to extend it away from the drill.
 This will give you more clearance for driving the angled screws.

 Attach the rail to the brackets

 Install the top and bottom brackets first and mount the rail to them.
 Attach the rail to the brackets with the screws and strap provided.
 Then add the bracket under the short horizontal section.
 Finally, sight down the stair railing and straighten it before adding the intermediate brackets.